josephclifford/Jokes-from-icanhazdadjoke.com/README.md

 /jokesapi/get-random-return-json

-Search for jokes containing the word "dad" and return HTML.
+Search for jokes by keyword and return HTML.
 Case insensitive.
 Multiple words can be used if seperated by at least one space.
 Max of 30 results.
 Brings back an HTML bulleted list categorized into groups based on the word sizes in the jokes.
 The default groups are; Short (<10 words), Medium (<20 words), Long (>= 20 words).